 About the Author: Elaine Lorent

 Elaine is our Head of Data Strategy at NOBI.
 She spent 8+ years in Media and Digital Analytics, with focus on CDP, DMP and CRM strategies.
-Elaine has a Masters of Science In Integrated Marketing & Analytics from the New York University.
-Her passion is to help brands leverage their first-party data in a meaningful and responsible way, to become fully data-driven organizations.
+Elaine has a Master of Science In Integrated Marketing & Analytics from the New York University.
+Her passion is to help brands leverage their 1st, 2nd & 3rd party data in a meaningful and responsible way, to become fully data-driven organisations.